Quick Answer: Which IT Services Should You Outsource First?

 Maintenance and support are often the cleanest first step.
 Bug fixes, dependency updates, monitoring checks, small enhancements, CMS updates, and support queues can be documented, prioritized, and reviewed without handing over product strategy.
 This work also creates a useful operating rhythm with the partner before larger projects begin.

 QA and regression testing are another strong candidate because pass or fail criteria can be made explicit.
 A partner can build test cases, run cross-browser and mobile checks, verify release candidates, and report defects before each launch.
 For teams that ship frequently, outsourced QA can protect internal developers from becoming the only release safety net.
+Use a regression testing checklist and a clear defect severity model before moving QA outside the core team.

 Web app and internal tool improvements are good early candidates when the backlog is stable.
 Dashboard changes, admin workflows, reporting views, approval flows, and integrations can move quickly with clear user stories.
 If you need a budget frame before choosing scope, the custom software cost estimator can help turn features and complexity into a first planning range.